rantahar/introduction-to-mpi/_episodes/01-introduction.md

 needs to be doing.
 When all ranks are doing their job, the algorithm will work correctly.

 Usually the rank will need to know how many other ranks there are.
-You can find this out using the `MPI_Comm_size` in C or `MPI_Comm_size` in Fortran.
+You can find this out using the `MPI_Comm_size` function.

 ## Hello World!
 > ## Hello World!